Automunge/AutoMunge/FamilyTrees.md

     #defaultinfill, dtype_convert, and functionpointer.

     #___________________________________________________________________________
-    #info_retention: boolean marker associated with an inversion operation that helps inverison prioritize
+    #info_retention: boolean marker associated with an inversion operation that helps inversion prioritize
     #transformation paths with full information recovery.
 (May pass as True when there is no information loss.)

     #___________________________________________________________________________
-    #inplace_option: boolean marker indicating whether a transform supports the inplace parameter recieved in params.
+    #inplace_option: boolean marker indicating whether a transform supports the inplace parameter received in params.
     #                When not specified this is assumed as True (which is always valid for the custom_train convention).
     #                In other words, in dualprocess/singleprocess convention, if your transform does not support inplace,
     #                need to specify inplace_option as False